 There are multiple ways to trim ear hair.
 We'll break that down in a minute, but for now, we can compare the pros and cons of trimming in general.
 The pros are that trimming is the fastest and most painless way to groom your ears.
 It's also pretty cheap.
 You just need to invest in your tool once, and you're good to go.
 Better yet, trimming leaves enough hair behind that you're still getting the natural benefits.

 The only con to trimming is that you have to do it more often.
 When you weigh that against how easy it is, most guys still feel that trimming is the clear winner.

 On that chance that you're inclined to agree, let's discuss the two common ways to go about trimming your ear hair.

 Everything until now was superfluous.
-You should get an electric trimmer with an attachment specifically designed for your ears.
-It will keep you from putting anything to deep into them.
+You should get an electric nose and ear hair trimmer like the Weed Whacker® 2.0.
+It's the best nose hair trimmer, and it will keep you from putting anything too deep into them.
 It's also blazingly fast and completely painless.
 Rare is the man who tries an electric trimmer and ever goes back.

 Here are the steps to using your electric trimmer.
 Turn it on.
 Stick it in your ear.
 You're done.